hemadataworksai/ipedsllm/README.md

 ----------------

-docker compose run from the root , make sure you have .env file.
+docker compose run from the root. make sure you have .env file. already download the embedding mode into models/embedding_model folder.

 build :